-ACTION 5.
-3 STREETSCAPE STYLE GUIDE Diagnosis Leederville has a unique character which could be better reflected in the streetscape amenities.
-UD.
-I Leederville is a vibrant and creative Town Centre with an element of grunge that has been retained from its history as a working class suburb.
+ACTION 5.3 STREETSCAPE STYLE GUIDE Leederville has a unique character which could be better reflected Diagnosis in the streetscape amenities.
+Leederville is a vibrant and creative Town Centre with an element of grunge that has been retained from its history as a working class suburb.
 As the precinct redevelops, it is important to protect, maintain, and enhance the character and sense of place Leederville provides.
-Sets out the comm organisation and takes Analysis The Accessible City Strategy has been drafted using the link and place framework.
-As a part of its implementation, a set of link and place guidelines will be developed to guide future infrastructure and design improvements.
+The Accessible City Strategy has been drafted using the link and place framework.
+As a part of its implementation, a set of link and place guidelines will be developed to guide future infrastructure and Analysis design improvements.
 However, this guide will not address the style of these improvements.
-ACTION 6.
-Diagnosis There is an opportunity to build upon the link and place guidelines to develop a streetscape style guide for Leederville.
+There is an opportunity to build upon the link and place guidelines to develop a streetscape style guide for Leederville.
 This will ensure future investment into the public realm, both physical and social infrastructure, is consistent with Leederville's character.
 This could include public art, edible streetscapes, a colour and materials palette, among other considerations.
-Solution Develop a streetscape style guide.
-Analysis
+Develop a streetscape style guide.
+Solution